-Our work focuses on how environmental and the cumulative impacts of human activities impact socio-ecological systems.
-This involves taking a grassroots, ethnographic approach to research and working closely with communities.
-We have or are currently working with communities in the Canadian Arctic, Australia, Pacific Islands region and British Columbia.
+Some of the communities we have or are currently working with are located in the Canadian Arctic, Australia, Pacific Islands Region and British Columbia.
 Below are details about our work in each region.
 Click on the image to see our past and current projects in each region.

-Our research in the Pacific Islands region includes research in Fiji and Tuvalu.
-Research areas include food security, social value mapping, and climate change adaptation.
+Our research in the Pacific Islands Region includes research with communities in Fiji and Tuvalu.
+We work on issues including the cumulative impacts of resource development and climate change, food security, social value mapping, and climate change vulnerability and adaptation.